Add speakerRemove speakerSpeaker added

 No Matter How Loud I Shout: A Year in the Life of Juvenile Court

-After spending a year immersed in the Juvenile Court system, as both observer and writing teacher for LA's most dangerous young offenders, Ed Humes takes a gut-wrenching look at today’s Dickensian juvenile court system, a world filled with frustrated judges, burnt-out lawyers, terrified parents, the troubled teens themselves, and unsung heroes who managed to do the impossible almost every day of the week.
+After spending a year immersed in the Juvenile Court system as both an observer and a writing teacher for LA's most dangerous young offenders, Ed Humes takes a gut-wrenching look at today's Dickensian juvenile court system: a world filled with frustrated judges, burnt-out lawyers, terrified parents, the troubled teens themselves, and unsung heroes who managed to do the impossible almost every day of the week.

 • Video